 Rebecca St. James (1994)

 Rebecca’s Christmas album which revamped a number of Christmas classics.
-It also solidified her willingness to try on current sounds and trends.
+It was clear by this point that Rebecca had found her voice and was leading trends in Christian music.
+This was a great forum to try on current sounds and trends in preparation for her album to follow.

 This album expanded the scope of Rebecca’s work even further by kicking the energy level higher with experimentations with electronic sound, reworking of classic songs, and lots of beat.
 She also shows a much more mature, confident sound as she sings.
-Looking back, I would say it is probably her strongest album overall.
+Looking back, I would say it is probably her strongest album overall and it’s no wonder that it won her a rock gospel music Grammy.

-Though not every song falls in the category, this is RSJ’s first album that truly embraces electronica and gives a nod to techno/dance music.
+Though not every song falls in the category, this is RSJ’s first album that truly embraced electronica by giving a nod to techno/dance music.
 There are some full out dance songs on here as well as unique songs with very catchy hooks.
-Though it doesn’t have an even tone as an album, it has some of my favorite individual songs.
+Though it doesn’t have an even tone as an album overall, it has some great individual songs.

 Worship God (2002)